 A PCI DSS Gap Analysis reviews an organization’s cardholder data environment (CDE) against the latest version of the Payment Card Industry Data Security Standard (PCI DSS).
-In-scope systems and networks are reviewed and a detailed report compiled, showing areas that need attention.
+In-scope systems and networks are reviewed and a detailed report is compiled, showing areas that need attention.

 A PCI compliance gap analysis starts with a Qualified Security Assessor (QSA) mapping the critical information processes and technical infrastructure to determine where PCI controls have an impact on the business to:

 - Outline the most cost-effective approach to meeting PCI obligations

-- Assess readiness for an upcoming PCI audit and to identify deficient controls that could potentially cause an audit failure, with costly consequences for the organization
+- Assess readiness for an upcoming PCI audit and identify deficient controls that could potentially cause an audit failure, with costly consequences for the organization

-After the assessment, your QSA will prepare a full report that will provides an executive summary and detailed analysis of the status of controls and give high - level recommendations and options for remediation.
+After the assessment, your QSA will prepare a full report that will provide an executive summary and detailed analysis of the status of controls and give high-level recommendations and options for remediation.